-DIGNIFIED, ORDERLY AND SAFE MIGRATION FOR THE BENEFIT OF ALL
+DIGNIFIED.
+ORDERLY AND SAFE MIGRATION FOR THE BENEFIT OF ALL

-Established in 1951, the International Organization for Migration is the leading intergovernmental organization in the field of migration and is committed to the principle that humane and orderly migration benefits migrants and society.
-IOM works with its partners in the international community to assist in meeting the growing operational challenges of migration, advance understanding of migration issues, encourage social and economic development through migration and uphold the well-being and human rights of migrants.
+intergovernmental organization in the field of migration and is committed to the principle that humane and orderly migration benefits migrants and society.
+IOM works with its partners in the international community to assist in meeting the growing operational challenges of migration, advance understanding of migration issues, encourage social and economic development through migration and uphold the well-being and human rights of